Serval: Distribution and habitat

-In North Africa, the serval is known only from Morocco.
-In Tunisia they went extinct however a population has been reintroduced into Feijda National Park.
-They are feared to be extinct in Algeria.
+In North Africa, the serval is known only from Morocco and has been reintroduced in Tunisia, but is feared to be extinct in Algeria.
 It inhabits semi-arid areas and cork oak forests close to the Mediterranean Sea, but avoids rainforests and arid areas.
 It occurs in the Sahel, and is widespread in Southern Africa.
 It inhabits grasslands, moorlands, and bamboo thickets at high altitudes up to 3800 m on Mount Kilimanjaro.
 It prefers areas close to water bodies such as wetland and savanna, which provide cover such as reeds and tall grasses.
 In the East Sudanian Savanna, it was recorded in the transboundary Dinder–Alatash protected area complex during surveys between 2015 and 2018.

 In Zambia's Luambe National Park, the population density was recorded as 0.1 /km2 in 2011.

 In South Africa, the serval was recorded in Free State, eastern Northern Cape, and southern North West.

 In Namibia, it is present in Khaudum and Mudumu National Parks.